tyroguru/BPFTrace-hol/kprobe.md

 when used as a name for a probe is a synonym for *fentry* kernel functions.
 The probe name of *kfunc* probably originated in bcc but that's not important really for now.
 - *tracepoint*: statically defined probe sites in the Linux kernel source code.
-Tracepoints are more stable than dynamic probes both in terms of probe naming but also in their arguments.
+Tracepoints are more stable than dynamic probes both in terms of probe naming and also in their arguments.
 - *rawtracepoint*: essentially identical in terms of functionality to a *tracepoint* probe.
 The only difference is that rawtracepoint offers access to raw arguments instead of typed arguments.